-He was his mother’s dream of a perfection (as boys tend to be) and he stood inside his own oedipal dream that he could come between his father and mother.
+He was his mother’s dream of perfection (as boys tend to be), and he lived inside the Oedipal dream that he could stand between his father and mother.

 Shiva destroys every idea.

 He is eternity, and eternity swallows everything that has odor, taste, touch, color, sound or thought in this realm.

-He found an elephant.
 One who is said to have also died defending his mother.
-He chopped that head off, too.

 He melded it to Ganesh.